ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

       }]
       ```

-   1. outsource the functionality to load the bulk data values in a separate function.
+   1. Outsource the functionality to load the bulk data values in a separate function.
    The function has the following definition:

       ```python